MattiasBeming/LiU-AI-Project-Active-Learning-for-Music/README.md

 ## Acquire and Build Datasets
-Follow the instructions given in [dataset.md](docs/dataset.md) to acquire and build datasets.
+Read all of the instructions in [dataset.md](docs/dataset.md) to acquire and build datasets.
+Make sure that you perform both feature extraction, feature selection, and label adding.

 ## Run Code
 Follow the instruction given in [run.md](docs/run.md).